mimic-sussex/sema/CONTRIBUTING.md

 Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a new version of Atom) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version of Sema) or was this always a problem?
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 Include details about your configuration and environment: